bagel897/blag/posts/setting_up_blog.md

 tags:
  - blog
 ---
-# Make a blog
+# Goal: Make a blog
 Well this is boring
-# Make a blog that uses markdown and automatically responds to changes via git using modern tool in language you don't know.
+# Goal: Make a blog that uses markdown and automatically responds to changes via git using modern tool in language you don't know.
 There we go.

 So we basically have the following steps to do: